 By Rail: Bridgwater / 4 miles

-It was the first steam powered pumping station on the Somerset Levels established in 1830 and is now an accredited museum dedicated to steam power and land drainage.
+Westonzoyland was the first steam powered pumping station on the Somerset Levels established in 1830 and is now an Accredited Museum dedicated to steam power and land drainage.

-The original buildings, which comprise the engine house, chimney, forge and attendant’s cottage are Grade II* Listed and together with a modern exhibition hall house a fascinating collection of working steam engines and pumps.
+The original buildings, which comprise the engine house, chimney, forge and attendant’s cottage are Grade II* Listed and together with a modern exhibition hall, house a fascinating collection of working steam engines and pumps.
 Many of these are unique and were manufactured or used locally.
-Our featured exhibit is the 1861 Easton Amos steam powered land drainage machine, recipient of a prestigious Engineering Heritage Award from the Institution of Mechanical Engineers.
-Steam is raised from a 1926 Robey Portable Boiler.
+Our featured exhibit is the 1861 Easton Amos steam powered land drainage machine, recipient in 2016 of a prestigious Engineering Heritage Award from the Institution of Mechanical Engineers.
+Steam is raised from a 1938 Marshall Portable Boiler.
 Also on site is a narrow gauge railway giving passenger rides, and many other unusual items of interest.

-The museum is administered by the Westonzoyland Engine Trust, a registered charity and is run by unpaid volunteers, being reliant entirely on entrance fees, subscriptions, sales and occasional donations.
+The Museum is administered by the Westonzoyland Engine Trust, a registered charity, now in its 40th anniversary year, and is run by unpaid volunteers, being reliant entirely on entrance fees, subscriptions, sales and occasional donations.